-The Trustees of the Everards Brewery Ltd Pension Fund ("the Fund") have drawn up this Statement of Investment Principles ("the Statement") to comply with the requirements of the Pensions Act 1995 ("the Act"), subsequent amendments and the Occupational Pension Scheme Investment Regulations 2005.
+The Trustees of the Everards Brewery Ltd Pension Fund ("the Fund") have drawn up this Statement of Investment Principles ("the Statement") to comply with the requirements of the Pensions Act 1995 ("the Act") and subsequent legislation.

 The Statement is intended to document the investment principles that govern decisions about the Fund's investments.
 The Trustees consult the Statement when making investment decisions to ensure, as far as is practical, that their decisions are consistent with the Statement.
 A separate document detailing the specifics of the Fund's investment arrangements is available upon request.